Cost of education in Malawi

 What can be done to reduce education costs?

-The National Council for Higher Education in Malawi and ministry of Education are the only reliable instruments that can develop a national qualifications framework, in reference to international standards, to guide and regulate quality of university programs.
+The National Council for Higher Education in Malawi and Ministry of Education are the only reliable instruments that can develop a national qualifications framework, in reference to international standards, to guide and regulate quality of university programs.

 - Social & Economic Inequalities in Malawi Today - November 16, 2021